 A road surface covered in snow, ice, sleet or rain significantly decreases a driver’s reaction time.
 Bad road conditions make stopping, lane changes, and turning much more complicated.
 It takes the full attention of a motorist to safely drive a vehicle on a dangerous road.
 However, texting drivers are too busy looking at their phones.
 They have even less reaction time, which can cause an accident that results in injury or even death.

 If you have been victimized by a texting driver, please call our auto accident attorneys for a consultation.
-The needs of the client always comes first at Mann, Wyatt & Tanksley.
+The needs of the client always comes first at Mann Wyatt Tanksley Injury Attorneys.
 We are honored to serve you and your case!